unamohq/simple-socket/README.md

   // close connection and prevent auto reconnections even if autoReconnect option is enabled
   // when you try to send message after manual disconnection, error event is emitted but message is
-  // queued, so you can connect socket manually by `connect` method socket.disconnect();
+  // queued, so you can connect socket manually by `connect` method and after that message will be sent to server socket.disconnect();
 ```